Kathryn A. Morrison

-Kathryn A. Morrison (born 1959) is a British architectural historian, specialising in contemporary and Victorian urban architecture.
-She is joint head of the Historic Places Investigation with Historic England.
+Kathryn A. Morrison (born 1959) is a British architectural historian.

 Education

 Kathryn A. Morrison attended the University of Edinburgh and the Courtauld Institute of Arts.

 Career

-Morrison is joint Head of Historic Places Investigation with Historic England.
+Morrison was a Senior Architectural Investigator with RCHME, English Heritage and Historic England.
+Until 2019 she was joint Head of Historic Places Investigation with Historic England.

 Photographs contributed by Morrison to the Conway Library at the Courtauld Institute of Art are currently being digitised as part of the Courtauld Connects project.